• Skip to primary navigation

 Instructions

-• First weigh out the rice using digital scales, then wash in a bowl with enough water to cover.
+• First weigh out the rice using digital scales, then wash in a large bowl with enough water to cover.
 Drain then soak in cold water for 30 minutes (it doesn't matter how much, as long as it covers the rice well) to remove any excess starch.
-Drain using a sieve.
+Drain using a sieve or strainer.

 • In a saucepan, gently heat the oil and add the cloves (plus other spices, if using) for up to a minute to release their fragrances.
 Add the drained rice and salt, stirring quickly to coat in the spiced oil as it sizzles.
 Add the measured water, stir to ensure no grains are sticking to the bottom of the pan.